 The difference between contractors and employees.

-A contractor is someone who provides their services to multiple companies or individuals, they have their own equipment, pay their own taxes, provide their own training and supervision, decide when they take breaks, and can typically lose a single customer without it upending their entire business.
-They are, for all intents and purposes their own business.
+A contractor is someone who provides their services to multiple companies or individuals, owns their own equipment, pays their own taxes, provides their own training and supervision, decides when they take breaks, and can typically lose a single customer without it upending their entire business.
+They are, for all intents and purposes, in charge of their own business.
 An example would be the guy that Walmart uses to trim their hedges.
 He also trims hedges for other companies in the area.
-Or if you have a handyman install a light in your house.
-He’s not your employee, he’s an independent contract.
+Another might be the handyman you hire to install a light in your house.
+He's not your employee; he's an independent contract.

-An employee is someone who typically works for one company, what they do and how they do it are dictated by a supervisor or company policy, they’re typically provided with tools, training, supervision, etc., they’re told when to come to work, the employer pays part of their payroll taxes, they’re typically provided with benefits, etc.
+By contrast, an employee typically works for a single company, what they do and how they do it are dictated by a supervisor or company policy, they're typically provided by their employer with tools, training, and supervision, they're told when to come to work, the employer pays part of their payroll taxes, they're typically provided with benefits, and so on.